 About the Supplemental Nutrition Assistance Program

-The Supplemental Nutrition Assistance Program (SNAP) is available for U.S. citizens and eligible non-citizens.
-Applicants must meet income and resource requirement as well.
+SNAP is available for U.S. citizens and eligible non-citizens.
+Applicants must meet the income and resource requirements as well.

 Residents seeking SNAP benefits must earn less than a certain annual income for their household size.
 Typically, households with more members can earn higher incomes and still qualify for the program.

-Additionally, income contributes to determining that amount that a family will receive in benefits each month.
+Additionally, income contributes to determining the amount that a family will receive in benefits each month.

 When applying for SNAP, residents will receive deductions from their gross income automatically.
 A 20 percent deduction is typically included for all applicants.
 It is a standard deduction that factors in household size and excess shelter costs.

-While receiving SNAP benefits, beneficiaries must participate in work-related programs if they are not already employed.
+While receiving SNAP benefits, beneficiaries must participate in work-related activities if they are not already employed.

 Beneficiaries who are not exempt from work-related activities must regularly complete this requirement if they want to continue receiving SNAP benefits.